 However, the two most common reasons people supplement with taurine are to enhance physical performance and to calm anxiety.

 Taurine supplements are commonly taken by endurance athletes and bodybuilders to relieve cramps, muscle soreness, and fatigue.
-(22)

-Limited research has been done on taurine and sports performance, but so far the evidence of taurine’s efficacy for these conditions is mixed.
+But limited research has been done and so far the evidence of taurine’s efficacy for these conditions is mixed.